 The State does not have existing legally enforceable measures, such as generally applicable rules, license provisions, or other appropriate measures, necessary to allow the State to ensure adequate protection of public health and safety in the regulation of agreement material.

-The State has not adopted significant legally binding requirements, regulations, and other program elements in accordance with MD 5.9 and the current revisions of STP Procedures SA-201 and SA-200.
+The State has not adopted legally binding requirements, regulations, and other program elements in accordance with MD 5.9 and the current revisions of NMSS Procedures SA-201 and SA-200 that created gaps or conflicts in the National Material Program.

-Most NRC regulations that should be adopted by an Agreement State are consistently adopted in a time frame so that the effective date of the State requirement is significantly more (many months or years) than 3 years after the effective date of NRC's final rule.
+A majority of NRC regulations that should be adopted by an Agreement State during the review period are consistently adopted in a time frame so that the effective date of the State requirement is significantly greater (more than a year late) than 3 years after the effective date of the NRC's final rule.

-Most program elements that have been designated "as necessary" for maintenance of an adequate and compatible program have been adopted and implemented by the Agreement States in a time frame significantly more (many months or years) than 6 months after such designation by NRC.
+Most program elements that have been designated "as necessary" for maintenance of an adequate and compatible program have been adopted and implemented by the Agreement States in a time frame significantly greater (more than six months late) than 6 months after such designation by the NRC.

-Category N

-This category is not applicable.

 Non-Common Performance Indicator 2—Sealed Source and Device Evaluation Program

-Technical Staffing and Training

 Satisfactory

 The technical reviews are performed by staff with proper training and qualifications.